Recently, I received this email from a doctoral student.

 Conducting dissertation interviews is a vital step in most post graduate studies.
 Now, once you’ve recorded the interviews it is safe, efficient, time saving, and convenient to have the interviews transcribed for easy compilation, reporting and analysis.
 Transcription is inevitable step in writing and defending your thesis.

 When to transcribe your research interviews is entirely a personal decision.
 As I have outlined above there are 3 questions you need to ask yourself.
-1) Is cost a factor?
-If not, you have a lot more leeway on when you can get your interviews transcribed.
+1) Who is going to do the transcription?
+If you hire a professional transcriber, you have a lot more leeway on when you can get your interviews transcribed.
 If cost is a constraint for you, get your interviews transcribed as soon as you conduct them – it will cost you less.